EV cargo inspection on PCTC vessels - SOLAS 2026 pre-loading documentation for electric vehicle maritime shipping

 Lithium-ion battery fires on car carriers do not behave like conventional vehicle fires.
 Thermal runaway — the chain reaction that causes battery fires — can begin hours or days after a vehicle has been loaded.
 It cannot be suppressed with standard fixed firefighting systems.
 And on a vessel at sea, it is catastrophic.

 The incidents are not hypothetical.
-The Felicity Ace, lost in 2022 with 3,965 vehicles aboard including approximately 1,100 EVs, demonstrated the scale of the exposure.
+The Felicity Ace, lost in 2022 with 3,965 Volkswagen Group vehicles aboard — including a significant number of EVs — demonstrated the scale of the exposure.
 Marine insurers, including IUMI, have been explicit: the risk profile of EV cargo is materially different, and the underwriting framework is adjusting accordingly.

 The direction of travel is clear: pre-loading documentation is no longer optional best practice.
 It is moving toward a formal compliance requirement.